 The Panels shall meet as necessary to conduct business but not less than monthly.
-The Chair of each Panel shall submit an annual report of Panel activities and deliberations to the Office of the Vice Provost and Dean of Research.
+The Chairs of the Panels shall submit an annual report of the Panels' activities and deliberations to the Office of the Vice Provost and Dean of Research.